FatCat Records: 2000s

 As well as Sigur Rós, another Icelandic band, Múm, were signed and proved successful for the label.
 The same year also saw the establishment of the 130701 imprint for the Set Fire to Flames album Sings Reign Rebuilder.
 A home for "post-classical" music, the imprint was later appended with the signing of pianist/composers Sylvain Chauveau, Max Richter and Hauschka.
 In the same period FatCat consolidated its roster with the inclusion of artists like David Grubbs, Giddy Motors, and Party of One.

 The departure of Sigur Rós to EMI in late 2004 lead to the label going back to being entirely independent.
-In 2005, FatCat expanded its set-up with the establishment of a US office in New York, and with the FatCat Publishing arm.
+In 2005, FatCat expanded its setup with the establishment of a US office in New York, and with the FatCat Publishing arm.
 That same year saw the release of Vashti Bunyan's Lookaftering album.
 Besides picking up European licenses in Vetiver and Blood on the Wall, the label also signed singer-songwriter Nina Nastasia, as well as new acts like Tom Brosseau, David Karsten Daniels, No Age, the Rank Deluxe, and Songs of Green Pheasant around this time.
 In 2007, FatCat put out the first FatCat DVD release by audiovisual artists Semiconductor, who had previously worked on videos for Múm and QT?, as well as taking part in a number of FatCat showcases.

 2010s

-In 2012, the project of Meghan Remy, U.S. Girls, released her FatCat debut LP Gem and later signed to 4AD to release her second album Half Free.
+In 2012, the project of Meghan Remy, U.S. Girls, released her FatCat debut LP Gem and later signed to 4AD to release her second album, Half Free.

 2013 saw TRAAMS release their debut FatCat release.
 In the same year TRAAMS released their debut LP Grin and their follow-up LP Modern Dancing was released in 2015.

-In 2014 the Twilight Sad released their fourth studio album Nobody Wants to Be Here and Nobody Wants to Leave to critical acclaim and a 10/10 review from Drowned in Sound.

-In 2015, Scottish composer and musician C Duncan released his debut album Architect which was later nominated for the Mercury Prize.
+In 2014 the Twilight Sad released their fourth studio album, Nobody Wants to Be Here and Nobody Wants to Leave, to critical acclaim and a 10/10 review from Drowned in Sound.
+In 2015, Scottish composer and musician C Duncan released his debut album, Architect, which was later nominated for the Mercury Prize.

 In 2016, FatCat signed Tall Ships.
 Numerous complications after the release of their debut album caused a three-year hiatus.
-The band returned with their second album Impressions in 2017 and marked a move away from a math rock sound and towards a more alternative rock sound.
-Also in 2016, Honeyblood released their second album Babes Never Die and C Duncan also released his second album The Midnight Sun, both to critical acclaim.
+The band returned with their second album, Impressions, in 2017 and marked a move away from a math rock sound and towards a more alternative rock sound.
+Also in 2016, Honeyblood released their second album, Babes Never Die, and C Duncan also released his second album, The Midnight Sun, both to critical acclaim.

-Also in 2016, FatCat sublabel 130171 released albums by a new roster of artists including Resina, Ian William Craig and Dmitry Evgrafov.
-Ian William Craig's album Centres was released to critical acclaim and placements on numerous critics end of year lists including Mojo, The New York Times and Rolling Stone.
+Also in 2016, FatCat sublabel 130701 released albums by a new roster of artists, including Resina, Ian William Craig and Dmitry Evgrafov.
+Ian William Craig's album Centres was released to critical acclaim and placements on numerous critics' end-of-year lists, including Mojo, The New York Times and Rolling Stone.
 In 2017, 130701 released Fiction/Non Fiction, the debut album from Montreal-based composer Olivier Alary.